donkirkby/donimoes/docs/rules.md

 Tournament play is a series of games until one player wins seven points.
 One point for each tetromino.

+## Domino Finder
+A memory game with hidden traps.

+### Players
+2-4

+### Equipment
+* a set of dominoes from double blank to double six
+* one pawn for each player, in different colours
+* two six-sided dice

+### Object
+For 2 players, find 7 treasure dominoes.
+3 players find 5, or 4 players find 4.

+### Setup
+Find the 7 dominoes that have blanks, gather them into a pile, and shuffle them face down.
+Shuffle the other 21 dominoes face down in a separate pile.
+Then, take 1 domino from the blanks pile and 3 from the other pile.
+Shuffle them together so you don't know what numbers they have and you don't know which has a blank.
+Lay them out face down in a long thin row.
+Repeat the process until you have 7 rows side by side, but leave gaps between the rows so you can turn them over as you play.
+You should end up with a rectangle of 7x8 secret numbers.

+Each player rolls the two dice, and the highest number plays first.
+Reroll to break ties.
+The starting player rolls the two dice to choose the treasure domino.

+### Play
+On your first turn, place your pawn next to one of the face down dominoes along the edge of the board.
+Every turn, you move your pawn around the board until you either find the treasure domino or you step in a trap (a blank square).
+If you want to move onto a face-down domino, place your pawn next to one end, and then flip the domino around the long axis, so the numbers stay in the same position.
+If you flip over a blank square next to your pawn, then you stepped in a trap!
+Place your pawn on the blank square, and your turn is over.
+If you flip over a domino that matches the two dice, you found the treasure!
+Place the treasure domino face up in front of you, move your pawn into the empty space, and your turn is over.
+Otherwise, keep moving around the board and flipping dominoes.
+You must stay on the board and move one space at a time.
+No jumping over blanks, other pawns, or face-down dominoes.
+You are allowed to step on spaces where a domino has already been removed.

+When your turn is over, flip all the dominoes you revealed face down again, except for the one you're standing on.
+If you found the treasure, roll the two dice to choose a new treasure.
+If someone has already found that treasure domino, roll again.
+Play passes to the player on your right.

+### Winning
+As soon as you collect enough treasure, you win the game.

 # Domino Puzzles By Other Designers
 ## Mountains and Valleys